 Artificial Intelligence · Bolivia

-AI regulation in Bolivia (2026)
+AI regulation in Bolivia: laws & policy (2026)

 Bolivia shaded by its artificial intelligence status

 Bolivia has no enacted AI-specific law as of May 2026.
-The Senate approved a comprehensive AI bill — 'Promoción, Gestión y Uso de la Inteligencia Artificial' (Proyecto de Ley N° 178/2024-2025) — on 22 October 2025, but the legislation remained pending before the Chamber of Deputies with constitutional debates ongoing into early 2026.
+The Senate approved a comprehensive AI bill, 'Promoción, Gestión y Uso de la Inteligencia Artificial' (Proyecto de Ley N° 178/2024-2025), on 22 October 2025, but the legislation remained pending before the Chamber of Deputies with constitutional debates ongoing into early 2026.
 In the absence of dedicated AI legislation, no unified national AI strategy or sector-specific AI rules are formally in force.

 Key points